-Michael's books include The Green Economy: Environment, Sustainable Development and the Politics of the Future (Pluto Press, 1991), Greening the Millennium?
+Michael has written widely on environmental economics and politics and social democratic thought.
+His books include The Green Economy: Environment, Sustainable Development and the Politics of the Future (Pluto Press, 1991), Greening the Millennium?
 The New Politics of the Environment (ed, Blackwell, 1997), The Politics of the Real World (Earthscan, 1996) and Paying for Progress: A New Politics of Tax for Public Spending (Fabian Society, 2000).
-Michael's recent writing and other publications can be found at www.michaeljacobs.org.
+His book Rethinking Capitalism: Economic Policy for Equitable and Sustainable Growth (edited with Mariana Mazzucato) will be published by Wiley Blackwell in summer 2016.